 What is juvenile rheumatoid arthritis?

 Juvenile rheumatoid arthritis is considered the most prevalent type of arthritis in children under 16 years of age.
 The condition is characterized by persistent joint swelling, pain and stiffness.
 Some types of JRA can result in serious complications like eye inflammation and growth problems like deformities.

 The exact cause of juvenile rheumatoid arthritis is not known.
 Some research, however, indicates it might be an autoimmune disease.

 In people with autoimmune conditions, the immune system is unable to differentiate between the harmful substances (bacteria and viruses) and their own healthy cells.
 This can cause the immune system to attack harmless cells like they are foreign invaders.

-In children afflicted with JRA, the immune system releases chemicals that damages healthy tissues like ligaments, cartilage and bone, resulting to pain and inflammation in the joints.
+In children afflicted with JRA, the immune system releases chemicals that damage healthy tissues like ligaments, cartilage and bone, resulting in pain and inflammation in the joints.

 What are the different types of juvenile rheumatoid arthritis?

 JRA can develop in children between 6 months and 16 years old.

 - Oligoarthritic – this condition often develops in only a few joints like the ankle or the knee.
 Symptoms can include joint swelling, stiffness, and pain.
 There are two types of oligoarthritis—extended and persistent.
 The type is determined by the number of joints affected.

 - Psoriatic arthritis – children with this type of arthritis are also likely to suffer from the psoriasis rash (a red and scaly rash that often starts in the knees, scalp, elbows, eyelids, and behind the ears).